trippleflux/nxscripts/nxmydb/trunk/readme.txt

   If any option is left undefined, the default value is used.

+  Connection_Attempts
+    - Number of connection attempts to make before failing
+    - If set to zero, the number of servers listed under 'Servers' is used
+    - Default: 0

+  Connection_Timeout
+    - Number of seconds before a connection attempt times out
+    - Must be greater than zero
+    - Default: 10

   Log_Level
     - Log verbosity level
     - Value 0 for off